 (b) Date for Hearing of Appeal.
 In the event of an appeal, the board shall set a date for the hearing of the appeal at a regular club meeting to be held within twenty-one (21) days after receipt of the notice of appeal.
 At least five (5) days’ written notice of the meeting and its special business shall be given to every member.
 Only members shall be present when the appeal is heard.

-(c) Arbitration.
-In the event of a request for arbitration, each party shall appoint an arbitrator and the arbitrators shall appoint an umpire.
-Only a member of a Rotary club may be appointed as umpire or as arbitrator.
+(c) Mediation or Arbitration.
+The procedure utilized for mediation or arbitration shall be as provided in article 16.

 (d) Appeal.
 If an appeal is taken, the action of the club shall be final and binding on all parties and shall not be subject to arbitration.

 (e) Decision of Arbitrators or Umpire.
 If arbitration is requested, the decision reached by the arbitrators, or, if they disagree, by the umpire shall be final and binding on all parties and shall not be subject to appeal.

+(f) Unsuccessful Mediation.
+If mediation is requested but is unsuccessful, the member may appeal to the club or arbitrate as provided in subsection (a) of this section.

 Section 7 -- Board Action Final.
 Board action shall be final if no appeal to this club is taken and no arbitration is requested.